smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Broadway East is one of the hottest neighborhoods

-"A future where **the hottest city neighborhoods, like Broadway East**, have the kind of dense canopy that help keep places like Roland Park cool as global temperatures rise."
+“A future where **the hottest city neighborhoods, like Broadway East**, have the kind of dense canopy that help keep places like Roland Park cool as global temperatures rise.”

 #### Explanation